Constellium Revolutionizes Aluminum Recycling with LIBS Technology

 Sustainable and Scalable Solution

-At Constellium’s Neuf-Brisach plant in France, the company has already processed significant volumes of LIBS-sorted aluminum scrap into high-quality products.
-This underscores the industrial scalability and potential of LIBS technology to reshape aluminum recycling practices globally.
-The company claims that this innovation not only reduces carbon footprint but also aligns with its customers’ sustainability targets.
+At Constellium’s Neuf-Brisach plant in France, the company has already processed large amounts of LIBS-sorted aluminum scrap.
+This shows the industrial scalability of the technology.
+The company claims this innovation reduces the carbon footprint and aligns with customers’ sustainability goals.

 Towards a Circular Economy in Automotive Aluminum

-Looking ahead, Constellium plans to expand its use of LIBS technology to further improve recycling efforts.
-The company is focused on creating a circular economy for automotive aluminum, working towards recycling high-value aluminum from end-of-life vehicles.
-This is part of a broader industry trend aimed at transitioning toward a low-carbon economy.
+Constellium plans to expand the use of LIBS technology.
+The company is working towards recycling high-value aluminum from end-of-life vehicles.
+This goal is part of the wider industry push towards a low-carbon economy and a circular economy for automotive aluminum.

 Industry-Wide Adoption of Advanced Recycling Technologies